-We may at our option redeem the Notes, in whole or in part, at any time and from time to time on or after July 13, 2025, at the redemption prices set forth in this offering memorandum plus accrued and unpaid interest, if any, to (but not including) the redemption date.
-At any time and from time to time prior to July 13, 2025, we may redeem up to 35% of the aggregate principal amount of the Notes with the net cash proceeds of one or more sales of common stock of the Company in an equity offering at a redemption price of 104.60% of the principal amount of the Notes, plus accrued and unpaid interest, if any, to (but not including) the redemption date.
-In addition, we may at our option redeem the Notes, in whole but not in part, at any time prior to July 13, 2025 at a redemption price equal to 100% of the principal amount of the Notes plus a premium as set forth in this offering memorandum and accrued and unpaid interest if any, to (but not including) the redemption date.
+We may at our option redeem the Notes, in whole or in part, at any time and from time to time on or after January 11, 2026, at the redemption prices set forth in this offering memorandum plus accrued and unpaid interest, if any, to (but not including) the redemption date.
+At any time and from time to time prior to January 11, 2026, we may redeem up to 35% of the aggregate principal amount of the Notes with the net cash proceeds of one or more sales of common stock of the Company in an equity offering at a redemption price of 103.45% of the principal amount of the Notes, plus accrued and unpaid interest, if any, to (but not including) the redemption we may at our option redeem the Notes, in whole but not in part, at any time prior to January 11, 2026 at a redemption price equal to 100% of the principal amount of the Notes plus a premium as set forth in this offering memorandum and accrued and unpaid interest if any, to (but not including) the redemption date.
 Upon the occurrence of a Change of Control Triggering Event (as defined in the indenture governing the Notes (the "Indenture")), we must make an offer to repurchase all Notes outstanding at a purchase price equal to 101% of their principal amount, plus accrued and unpaid interest, if any, to the date of repurchase.